isabellaMas/groceryList/README.md

-Here’s a `README.md` file for your Grocery List project:

----

 # Grocery List Application

 A simple and visually appealing grocery list application built with React.js and Django.
 This application allows users to add, categorize, and manage their grocery items.
 Users can filter items by category, and the application even enhances the display with relevant emojis.